Marie Kondo has a lot to answer for.

 Which is all very well, of course, when you have Howards Storage World just down the road, a two-car garage sitting empty and an attic begging to be filled.

-So when space is at a premium just how and where should strata residents put clothes and bed linen that is no longer in season.
+When space is at a premium, how and where should strata residents put clothes and bed linen that is no longer in season?

 It’s pointless playing the game when you don’t know how many opponents you are dealing with.
-So the first thing most experts will recommend you do is to take stock of just how many clothes, shoes and summer weight doonas and blankets you have.
+So the first thing most experts will recommend you do is to take stock of just how many clothes, shoes, summer weight doonas and blankets you have.

-Put aside any you intend using next season and discard any items that you don’t.
+Put aside any you intend using next season and discard any items you won’t use.

 Make one pile for donation and another pile for any clothes whose best days are behind them.
-These could be cut up to use as rags or offered to your nearest rescue shelter where they can have a new life keeping rescue animals warm.
+These can be cut up to use as rags or offered to your nearest rescue shelter where they could have a new life keeping rescue animals warm.

-You don’t want any nasty surprises the next time you go to access stored clothing and linen so try to machine wash or dry clean everything before you pack and store it away.
+You don’t want any nasty surprises the next time you access stored clothing and linen so it is best to machine wash or dry clean everything before you pack and store away.